hmcts/cnp-module-postgres/.github/CONTRIBUTING.md

 ## Before contributing

-Any ideas on the user journeys and general service experience you may have **should be first consulted with us by submitting a new issue** to this repository.
+Any ideas you may have **should be first consulted with us by submitting a new issue** to this repository.
 Ideas are always welcome, but if something is divergent or unrelated to what we're trying to achieve we won't be able to accept it.
 Please keep this in mind as we don't want to waste anybody's time.